tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

   it's possible to use `@flow weak` for weak mode
   (see <https://github.com/facebook/flow/issues/3316>) -
-  it doesn't require to specify types for all parameters.
+  it allows not to specify types for all parameters.

 - run Flow